 - Check with your department advisor that you will receive credit towards your degree for a Directed Studies course.
 (For example at UVic, a student may take up to a maximum of 3 units from MRNE 400, BIOL 490A, BIOL 490B, BIOL 490D, BIOL 490E, BIOL 490F, BIOL 490G, BIOL 490H, BIOL 490J.)

 - Find a supervisor – as defined above.
 Ideally, your supervisor would be a professor at your home university who is qualified to supervise and grade your project, and is familiar with BMSC.
-Check out the course listings, content and instructors listed for each course taking place during the summer/fall, or researchers previously visiting BMSC, to see whether one has similar research interests.
+Check out the summer and fall course listings, content and instructors listed for each course taking place during the summer/fall, or researchers previously visiting BMSC, to see whether one has similar research interests.
 Once you have a clear idea of who you would like to work with and a project idea, we can help you connect with a faculty member, or provide suggestions for an alternative if they are unable, however, it is ultimately your responsibility to find a qualified supervisor for your directed studies project.

 - Once you identify one or two professors that you would like to work with, reach out to them with your information and interests.
 This would include: